Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 **14. What is cloning in java?**

-		Cloning is done for copying the object, cloning can be done using shallow or deep copy.
+		Cloning is done for **copying the object**, cloning can be done using shallow or deep copy.
 		1) Definition of clone method -
 			protected native Object clone() throws CloneNotSupportedException;
 			Clone is a protected method - clone method can’t be called outside class without inheritance.
 			Clone is native method, if not overridden its implementation is provided by JVM.
 			It returns Object - Means explicitly cast is needed to convert it to original object.
-		2)  By default clone method do shallow copy
+		2)  By default clone method do shallow copy.
 		3)  Class must implement marker interface java.lang.Cloneable.
 If class doesn’t implement Cloneable than calling clone method on its object will throw CloneNotSupportedException.

 		[ShallowVsDeepCopy](https://www.javamadesoeasy.com/2015/05/cloning-in-java-using-clone-shallow-and.html )

-	**Shallow Copy**- A shallow copy of an object copies the ‘main’ object, but doesn’t copy the inner objects.
-The ‘inner objects’ are shared between the original object and its copy.
+	**Shallow Copy**- A shallow copy of an object copies the **‘main’ object, but doesn’t copy the inner objects.** The ‘inner objects’ are shared between the original object and its copy.
 					The default implementation of the clone method creates a shallow copy of the source object.
 ```java
 	public class Person {